Algorithm LogbookAlgorithm Logbook

 🎯 Final Thoughts

-This problem teaches you to decompose array operations recursively: process the head, recurse on the tail.
-While the O(N^2) slicing cost makes this impractical for real use, it builds the recursive thinking pattern needed for more complex problems like merge sort, tree traversals, and divide-and-conquer algorithms.
+This problem teaches recursive decomposition: process the head, recurse on the tail.
+While O(N2)O(N^2) slicing makes it impractical for real use, it builds the recursive thinking needed for merge sort, tree traversals, and divide-and-conquer.